BibleTools

 "Not lose heart" or "faint" (KJV) means to grow weary, to give in to evil, to turn coward.
 We must resist the human tendency of growing weary in prayer.
 We have a duty as the elect of God to pray.
 There are several major causes of losing heart: defilement, doubt, danger, distractions, and delay.

-The defilement of sin kills interest in spiritual exercises like prayer.
+» The defilement of sin kills interest in spiritual exercises like prayer.
 Sin does not promote a good prayer life—in fact, it will stop it dead.
-"If I regard iniquity in my heart, the Lord will not hear" (Psalms 66:18).
+"If I regard iniquity in my heart, the Lord will not hear" (Psalm 66:18).

-Few things cause us to lose heart in praying more than delays in answers to our requests.
-Jesus uses this parable to teach us that, though answers often appear to take a long time in coming, we should persevere and not grow weary in praying to God.
+» Few things cause us to lose heart in praying more than delays in answers to our requests.
+Jesus uses the Parable of the Persistent Widow to teach us that, though answers often appear to take a long time in coming, we should persevere and not grow weary in praying to God.

 Martin G. Collins